Passe2142/mock_resume.github-io/README.md

 # Mock CV Resume Portfolio

-Welcome to my Mock CV Resume Portfolio repository!
-This project was created as a final project to showcase a mock CV using HTML5, HTML, JavaScript, and CSS.
+Welcome to my Mock Resume Portfolio repository!
+This project was created as a final project to showcase a mock resume using HTML, CSS and Boostrap.

 ## About This Project